-Table 2-12, Comparison of Alternatives, Livestock Grazing, presents management by alternative for this management issue.
+Table 21-11, Comparison of Alternatives, Livestock Grazing, presents management by alternative for this management issue.

-Table 2-12.
+Table 21-11.
 Comparison of Alternatives, Livestock Grazing

-Summary of Alternative I Summary of Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6 Summary of Alternative I There is substantial variation between the various states in the language and actions that address how domestic livestock grazing would be administered in GRSG HMAs.
+Summary of Alternative I Summary of Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6 There is substantial variation between the various states in the language and actions that address how domestic livestock grazing would be administered in GRSG HMAs.
 There are some consistent concepts across GRSG range, but there is substantial variability beyond these main concepts, and even in details associated with those main concepts.
 There are a number of other management actions that some states include that others don't, including addressing issues such as livestock trailing, placement of feed or mineral supplements, language encouraging coordination, prioritization of various other grazing-related actions, or suggestions of what could be considered during implementation of the grazing program in GRSG HMAs.
 See Appendix 2 or Appendix 15 for specific language by state.
-All States: Same as Alt I, except: UT: all actions addressing prioritization, or issues addressed through law, regulation or policy were removed, since they are addressed outside the RMP.
+All States: Same as Alternative I, except: UT: all actions addressing prioritization, or issues addressed through law, regulation or policy were removed, since they are addressed outside the RMP.
 WY: clarifications were provided regarding grazing in riparian areas, management of range improvements, and prioritization (removed SFAs).
-Additionally, clarifications to applying GRSG objectives to land health standards and responses were made.
+Additionally, clarifications to applying GRSG objectives to land health standards and applying thresholds and responses were made.
 ID: areas that met an adaptive management hard trigger would be prioritized for monitoring.
 Additionally, clarifications to applying the habitat objectives to land health standards were made.
 NV/CA: prioritization in SFAs was removed.
 Additionally, clarifications to applying the habitat objectives to land health standards were made.
 NV/CA: prioritization in SFAs was removed.
 Additionally, clarifications to applying the habitat objectives to land health standards were made.
 OR: Livestock grazing in the 13 key RNAs was returned to language that pre-dated the 2015 amendments.
 All states: Because PHMA would be unavailable for livestock grazing, no overarching livestock grazing objective would be needed.
-Alternative 4 All states: Objective RM-I: Specific to GRSG habitat, manage livestock grazing in a manner that I) meets or makes progress toward meeting the Land Health Standard for special status species; 2) avoid direct adverse impacts to limiting GRSG habitats from livestock management range improvements; and 3) applies the guideline for grazing administration that addresses "restoring, maintaining, or enhancing habitats ofspecial status species to promote their conservation" (43 CFR Part 4180.2(e)(9).
-All states: Objective RM-I: Specific to GRSG habitat, manage livestock grazing in a manner that I) meets or makes progress toward meeting the Land Health Standard 15 for specific language by state.
+All states: Objective RM-I: Specific to GRSG habitat, manage livestock grazing in a manner that I) meets or makes progress toward meeting the Land Health Standard for special status species; 2) avoid direct adverse impacts to limiting GRSG habitats from livestock management range improvements; and 3) applies the guideline for grazing administration that addresses "restoring, maintaining, or enhancing habitats ofspecial status species to promote their conservation" (43 CFR Part 4180.2(e)(9).
+All states: Objective RM-1: Specific to GRSG habitat, manage livestock grazing in a manner that 1) meets or makes progress toward meeting the Land Health Standard for special status species, and applies the guideline that addresses "restoring, maintaining, or enhancing habitats ofspecial status species to promote their conservation" (43 CFR Part 4180.2(e)(9) or subsequent changes to regulations or policy).